 - EPSRC Equipment Account (EP/J021156/1; Principle Investigator: Prof D. Hogg), £5.6 million, and EPSRC Contracts 2012-2022

 Royal Academy of Engineering (RAEng) Bragg Centenary Chair

 Spintronics at Leeds

-Building on Leeds recognised strengths of thin film growth, characterisation and magnetotransport the platform grant is funding a programme of engineering materials in combinations that yield fruitful emergent properties to address strategic areas such as quantum effects for new technology, beyond CMOS electronics, energy efficient electronics and new tools for healthcare.
+Building on Leeds recognised strengths of thin film growth, characterisation and magnetotransport the platform grant is funding a programme of engineering materials in combinations that yield fruitful emergent properties to address strategic areas such as quantum effects for new technology, beyond complementary metal-oxide-semiconductor (CMOS) electronics, energy efficient electronics and new tools for healthcare.

-- PI: Prof. B J Hickey, Co-I: Dr T Moore, Dr O Cespedes, Dr G Burnell
+- Principle Investigator: Prof. B J Hickey, Co-Investigators: Dr T Moore, Dr O Cespedes, Dr G Burnell

-EU Marie Curie ITN in Nanoscale Magnetic Structures (WALL)
+EU Marie Curie Innovative Training Network (ITN) in Nanoscale Magnetic Structures (WALL)

-- Leeds Co-I: Prof. C Marrows, Dr T A Moore
+- Leeds Co-Investigator: Prof. C Marrows, Dr T A Moore